 - The disease burden of mental illness and addiction in Ontario is 1.5 times higher than all cancers put together and more than 7 times that of all infectious diseases.
 This includes years lived with less than full function and years lost to early death.12

 - Tobacco, the most widely used addictive substance, is the leading cause of premature mortality in Canada.
 Evidence suggests that smoking is responsible for nearly 17% of all deaths.13

 - Among Ontarians aged 25 to 34, 1 of every 8 deaths is related to opioid use.14

-- Nearly 4,000 Canadians die by suicide each year – an average of more than 10 suicides a day.15 It affects people of all ages and backgrounds.
+- Nearly 4,000 Canadians die by suicide each year – an average of almost 11 suicides a day.15 It affects people of all ages and backgrounds.

 - More than 75% of suicides involve men, but women attempt suicide 3 to 4 times more often.15, 17